 What Is the Standard Deduction?

-The standard deduction is a fixed some that is based on your filing status.
-For 2023, those standard deductions are:
+The standard deduction is a fixed sum that is based on your filing status.
+For 2024, those standard deductions are:

 If you are aged 65 and/or blind, you can add the following amounts to your standard deduction: